 2. Ole Smoky Moonshine

 The Ole Smoky brand manages three of the best distilleries in Pigeon Forge and the Smoky Mountains.
-At The Island in Pigeon Forge, you will find the Ole Smoky Barn, a beautiful 6,000 square foot distillery where you can try some shine and listen to free country and bluegrass music.
+For the best moonshine in Pigeon Forge, head to The Island, where you will find the Ole Smoky Barn.
+The Ole Smoky Moonshine Barn is a beautiful 6,000 square foot distillery where you can try some shine and listen to free country and bluegrass music.
 Visitors to downtown Gatlinburg can stop by the Ole Smoky Moonshine Holler, the brand’s flagship location.
 The Holler is the most visited distillery in America!
 Downtown Gatlinburg is also home to the Ole Smoky Barrelhouse, which distills whiskey that is aged in white oak barrels (rather than unaged moonshine).

 Tasting Notes: Samples at the Ole Smoky locations cost $5 per person.
 However, participants receive a $5 coupon that can be applied to any purchase made in the distillery’s gift shop.
 Popular flavors include Apple Pie, Butter Pecan, and Blue Flame.

 Doc Collier Moonshine is named after a local moonshiner who invented a wildly popular whiskey recipe back in the day.
 This fantastic distillery boasts a charming mercantile appearance that is reminiscent of an old country store.
 Doc Collier’s friendly staff members are always happy to recommend a flavor or tell you a little about the distilling process.

 Tasting Notes: Doc Collier charges a $5 tasting fee, but participants receive a $5 coupon in return.
 Some of the most-buzzed-about moonshine flavors include Root Beer Float, Greenbrier Apple, and Firecracker.